 The implants themselves are tiny titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 Small posts that protrude through the gums are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.

 Implants also help preserve facial structure, preventing bone deterioration that occurs when teeth are missing.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth.

 After the implant has bonded to the jawbone, the second phase begins.
-Drs.
-Wimsatt or Dashow will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
+Dr. Wimsatt will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

 Dental Implants Presentation